 Brand-new Turkish Economic Citizenship Program and aspects to consider for investing in Turkey

-The amendment of the Citizenship Act of Turkey, was published in the TC Resmi Gazette (Official Gazette of Turkey) on 12th January.
+The amendment of the Citizenship Act of Turkey was published in the TC Resmi Gazette (Official Gazette of Turkey) on 12th January.
 The new regulation will allow the acquisition of Turkey citizenship by investment.
-I will talk about it and discuss few aspects to consider whether to apply for citizenship, residence, visas and some keys factors to bear in mind for invest or do business in Turkey.
+I will talk about it and discuss a few aspects to consider whether to apply for citizenship, residence, visas, and some keys factors to bear in mind to invest or do business in Turkey.

 Turkey Citizenship by investment

-As we mentioned in the introductory paragraph, in January 12th 2017 was published in the T.C.
+On January 12th, 2017 was published in the T.C.
 Resmi Gazette (Official Gazette of Turkey), the Regulation for the Amendment of the Regulation on the Application of the Citizenship Act of Turkey.
-This amendment, releases an Economic Citizenship program, that allows the acquisition of Turkey citizenship by investment.
-Its main objective is stimulate the Real estate market, with a current oversupply, receive foreign currencies and create jobs.
+This amendment releases an Economic Citizenship program, that allows the acquisition of Turkey citizenship by investment.
+Its main objective is to stimulate the Real estate market, with a current oversupply, receive foreign currencies and create jobs.
 There are five types of investment:

-- Foreigner who holds a bank deposit of at least USD 3M for three years, supervised by the Banking Regulation and Supervision Agency (BDDK).
+- A foreigner who holds a bank deposit of at least USD 500,000 for three years, supervised by the Banking Regulation and Supervision Agency (BDDK).

-- Foreigner who invests in Treasury bonds or any type of government loan instruments worth USD 3M and maintains them for three years, under the supervision of the Undersecretariat of the Treasury.
+- A foreigner who invests in Treasury bonds or any type of government loan instruments worth USD 500,000 and maintains them for three years, under the supervision of the Undersecretariat of the Treasury.

 The applicable exchange rate shall be that established by the Central Bank of Turkey (CBTR) at the time of the transaction.
 The current price of the Turkish Lira, with significant depreciation against the dollar in the last seven months, from USD 1 = TRY 2.90 (07/01/2016) to USD 1 = TRY 3.87 (31/01 / 2017), may be an added investing attraction.